-Part I: Policy Statement
+Policy Statement

-The Scottish Overseas Guardianship Association, from hereon SOGA, recognises our moral and statutory responsibility to safeguard and promote the welfare of all children.
-We make every effort to ensure that students and adults feel safe, secure, valued, and respected, and feel confident to talk if they are worried, knowing that they will be effectively listened to.
+[SOGA] recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+We acknowledge that "it could happen here".
+We make every effort to ensure that students and adults feel safe, secure, valued, and respected, and feel confident to talk if they are worried, believing they will be effectively listened to.